 Understand referencing

 Get started with our referencing guides.
-You will find examples of how to quote and paraphrase in the text of your assignment and format reference lists.
+Find examples of how to quote and paraphrase in the text of your assignment and how to format reference lists.

 Four steps of referencing